 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission.
 A preliminary version of this paper was presented in a writers' workshop at the 25th Conference on Pattern Languages of Programs (PLoP).
 PLoP'18, OCTOBER 24-26, Portland, Oregon, USA.
 Copyright 2018 is held by the author(s).
-HILLSIDE 978-1-941652-03-9 or direction [Richards 2015].
+HILLSIDE 978-1-941652-09-1 et al. 1996].
+They have been gained attention in systems architecture field because applications lacking a formal and well-established architecture are generally tightly coupled, brittle, difficult to change, and without a clear vision or direction [Richards 2015].
 These patterns indicate the first place in the software architecture design in which quality requirements should be addressed.
 Such quality requirements are thus satisfied by the various structures designed into the architecture, and the behaviors and interactions of the elements that populate those structures [Bass et al. 2013].